 Students who are new to San Pasqual Valley Unified School District or who are returning to SPVUSD from another school district will need to provide the following documentation:

-Current San Pasqual students will need to fill out a 2010-11 registration card and provide proof of current physical address.
+Current San Pasqual students will need to fill out a new registration packet and provide proof of current physical address.

 Courses in the following areas must be passed: